WSU-kduncan/ceg3120-cicd-T0mmyt0m/README-CI.md

 - Docker Account - important part of the project
 - Lucidchart - for drawing diagrams

-## Whats not Working?

-If you visit `http://localhost:4200` It does not work

 # Part 1

 ## 1. Docker Setup